 We are currently seeking investors to partner with on our Radiomouse journey.
-Our funding goal is $150,000 ($100,000 for production and $50,000 for marketing and outreach).
-No crowdfunding is planned at this time.

 The era of $150 million budgets will end, and that’s a good thing!
 Hollywood has long had a monopoly on animated features, manufacturing merchandise-driven formula movies that are little more than two-hour commercials for toys and princess dresses.
 Considering the current state of technology, there is a huge opportunity for creative entrepreneurs: a massive unfilled niche for low budget, high quality animated stories of all kinds.

 Radiomouse is the first CGI animated feature to be made on an indie budget.
 How?
 Passion, talent and efficiency.
 By drawing from years invested in character and story development, finding emerging talent and utilizing cost-effective solutions, Radiomouse has the potential to start an overdue revolution in the animation industry!

 Looking toward the future, the property has strong franchise and merchandise possiblities as well.

 In the spirit of The Incredibles and Star Wars, Radiomouse is a family-friendly action adventure.
 The target demographic is 7–12 year olds (and their parents), as well as early teens.

 Aximandis is the new “virtual studio” and production company that will be creating Radiomouse, working remotely with artists from around the world.